 Given how many cruise companies offer a number of interesting and unique shore excursions in Icy Strait Point, it was hard to choose which ones to recommend.
 But, I’ve weighed the options and consider these nine to be the best Icy Strait Point and Hoonah cruise excursions.
 Here’s how I calculated the scores:

-- I force-ranked the excursions by uniqueness.
-(That means each excursion gets its own number, no ties)
+- I force-ranked the excursions by “uniqueness” with no ties.

 - Finally, I added up the metrics to come up with a final score.

 - To break ties, I used the “uniqueness” score, since I want to encourage you to try new things in Alaska!